quartiq/vscode-artiq/README.md

 # VS Code ARTIQ Extension

-A proof of concept recreating the ARTIQ dashboard in VS Code through their Extension API.
+A proof of concept creating an ARTIQ user interface in VS Code through their Extension API.
 This extension expects to be run alongside an ARTIQ instance in the same filesystem tree.

 ## Run